Billy99/user-space-net-plugin/README.md

 link in the implementation that are desired.
 * Have only tested with the scripts provided with the Container Network Interface (CNI) project.
 Have not tested with Multus or Kubernetes.
 * Moved from a build script to a simple make file.
-Log term probably need to go back to the build script, or at least add *install* functionality.
+Long term probably need to go back to the build script, or at least add *install* functionality.
 Only had one file to compile so went with simplicity for now.
 Make/Build are not my strong suit.